IAS 2025: 5-on 2-off dosing is inferior to continuous ART in BREATHER Plus – but no differences in clinical outcomes

 One of the studies at IAS 2025 with difficult but very clear results reported that taking TLD (tenofovir/lamivudine/dolutegravir) on a 5-on 2-off dosing in the BREATHER Plus study was not as effective as daily dosing.
 [1]

 BREATHER Plus randomised 470 adolescents aged 12-19 (56% female) who were suppressed (< 50 copies/mL) on tenofovir disoproxil fumarate/lamivudine/dolutegravir (TLD) to either continue continuous treatment (CT) using daily ART (n=231) or switch to short cycle treatment (SCT), with 5 days-on, 2 days-off (n=239).
-Enrolment criteria included not having a history of drug resistance.
+Enrolment criteria included not having a history of drug resistance and the study took place in Kenya, South Africa, Uganda and Zimbabwe.

 This was a non-inferiority study using methodology where the confidence interval and non-inferiority margin changed depending on the number of events in the CT arm.
 Based on a 5% event rate, non-inferiority was based on an 8% upper margin of the 99%CI.

 The primary endpoint was two consecutive viral load results >50 copies/mL by week 96.
-Viral load was monitored in real time every 6-12 months to mirror real-world practice but more frequent viral load samples were taken every 8-12 weeks and tested retrospectively.
-The study took place in Kenya (18%), South Africa (7%), Uganda (45%) and Zimbabwe (30%).
+Viral load was monitored in real time every 6-12 months to mirror real-world practice in each country but more frequent viral load samples were taken every 8-12 weeks and tested retrospectively.
+For example, in Uganda and Kenya, real-time viral load was tested every 6 months (until age 20 when this reduced to every 12 months).
+In South Africa and Zimbabwe however, viral load was generally only tested every 12 months.

 The median age was 16.5 years (IQR:14.6 to 18.1).
 Previous time on ART was 11.8 years (IQR: 8.6 to 14.1) with median time on TLD of 2.5 years.

-Outcomes from the SCT viral rebound cases included 9/23 resuppressed after switching to daily TLD, 10/23 resuppressed on SCT dosing.
+Outcomes from the SCT viral rebound cases included 9/23 who resuppressed after switching to daily TLD and 10/23 who resuppressed on SCT dosing.
 In the CT arm, 8/11 resuppressed without changing ART.
-No participants changes to second-line ART.
+No participants changed to second-line ART.

-Limited data was presented on drug resistance in people with viral rebound with results only available for 12/23 and 6/11 in the SCT vs CT arms respectively.
-The only major mutations related to current ART was one person with dual INSTI/NRTI in the CT arm.
+Limited data was presented on drug resistance in people with viral rebound, with results only available for 12/23 and 6/11 in the SCT vs CT arms, respectively.
+The only major mutation related to current ART was one person with dual INSTI/NRTI in the CT arm.
 Major NNRTI mutations were found in 3/12 and 2/11 other participants.

 Retention in the study was high (98%) and only 3 participants changed ART due to side effects (1 SCT and 2 CT), with no differences in side effects overall.

-The presentation also referred to several other reduced dosing studies using second-generation INSTIs including QUATUOR, DUETTO.
+The presentation also referred to several other reduced dosing studies using second-generation INSTIs, including QUATUOR, DUETTO.
 BICFOTO and BETAF-RED studies.
-Results have generally been very positive and QUATUOR led to reduced-dosing being included in the current French guidelines.
-[3]
+Results have generally been very positive and QUATUOR led to reduced dosing being included in the current French guidelines.
+[3, 4]

 However, the study concluded that reduced dosing with TLD could not be recommended for adolescents when viral load is only monitored every 6-12 months.
 Daily TLD should therefore continue to be recommended in this population.